WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman.md

 > This is done via a **digital signature**[^DigSig] provided by a **certificate authority**[^CA] (CA).
 > Before Alice and Bob exchange their public keys, they send them to the CA to be **signed by the CA's private key**.
 > After receiving the **signed public keys**, both Alice and Bob can **verify their authenticity** by checking the signature using the **CA's public key** which everyone has access to.
-> Only then will they trust eachother's public keys, and proceed with the key exchange.
+> Only then will they trust each other's public keys, and proceed with the key exchange.

 {{< alert "circle-info" >}}